-Basking in the glory of glittering religious monuments, word class historical sites, opulent palaces and bustling bazaars, it is not hard to fall in love with Istanbul.
-The meeting point of Europe and Asia, Turkey’s enchanting city is now a quintessential holiday destination for travellers.
-If an Istanbul visit is in your cards, then here is the top Istanbul tourist attractions that you must cover.
+Basking in the glory of glittering religious monuments, world class historical sites, opulent palaces, and bustling bazaars, it is not hard to fall in love with Istanbul.
+The meeting point of Europe and Asia, Turkey’s enchanting city is now a quintessential holiday destination for travelers.
+If an Istanbul visit is in your cards, then here are the top Istanbul tourist attractions that you must cover.

 List of Top Tourist Attractions in Istanbul

 Marvelous, incredible and beautiful are just some of the adjectives used to denote the St. Sophia Museum aka Hagia Sophia.
 Once was a place of worship (first as a church and later a Mosque) and now functioning as a museum, this monument is important in both Byzantine and Ottoman Empires.
 Impressive domes, unique designs of pillars, stunning interior embellishments make this one of the greatest architectural achievements in the country.
 Mosaics covering surfaces, stone inlays, columns, bronze and marble doors are other key features.
 Turkey holidays will be incomplete without a visit to this amazing architecture.

 Istanbul’s most photographed site, Blue Mosque is the last standing mosque during the Ottoman Empire.
 Featuring a massive dome, six minarets, and eight smaller domes, this is a fusion of traditional Islamic and Byzantine architectural elements.
 As it is dubbed, around 20,000 handmade blue tiles of rose, lily, tulip, and carnation design adorn its walls.
 Structure complex consists of the madrasa, fountain, sultan resting mansion, Turkish bath and hospital.
 The place still stands as an active place of worship as well as a major tourist attraction making it as the most important places to visit in Turkey.